mindfulent/WebToMd/README.md

 ## Author: [Jon Pappas](https://github.com/matt-rickard)

-A powerful Python-based tool that converts web content into well-formatted Markdown by combining HTML parsing and visual analysis, powered by Ell.so for intelligent content processing.
+A powerful Python-based tool that converts web content into well-formatted Markdown by combining HTML parsing and visual analysis, powered by Ell.so and GPT-4o-minifor intelligent, multimodal content processing.

 ## Features